deewhyweb/ansible-middleware-eap-demo/README.md

 ```

 ## Execution
-You will need a valid Red Hat login in order to download JBoss EAP.
-You can now run the playbook to set up the demo, inserting your RH login details to the command.
+You need to provide the credentials associated with a service account.
+You can manage service accounts using the hybrid cloud console.
+Within this portal, on the [service accounts tab](https://console.redhat.com/application-services/service-accounts), you can create a new service account if one does not already exist.
+Copy your service account username and password and use these below.
+You will also need to provide the external-domain-name of your frontend where JBCS is going to be deployed

-    $ ansible-playbook -i inventory/hosts demo.yml --extra-vars "rhn_username=<your_username> rhn_password=<your_password>"
+    `ansible-playbook -i inventory/hosts demo.yml --extra-vars "rhn_username=<your_username> rhn_password=<your_password> jbcs_external_domain_name=external-domain-name"`